Tutoriel de Couture : Le Cache-pot ABRICOT

 Step 2: Interfacing the pieces

-Step 5: Assembly of the lining (INTERIOR piece)
+Step 5: Assembling the lining (INSIDE piece)

-Step 7: Assembly of the exterior and interior
+Step 7: Assembling the outside and inside

 Step 9: Finishing